realrubberduckdev/CloneRegistry/README.md

 # CloneRegistry
-Tool to easily clone a registry hive into another
+Tool to easily clone a registry hive into another.